stockpickslk/stockpickslk-github.io/index.md

 *Entry and Exit Strategies:* Learn about effective timing for entering and exiting positions, to maximize your potential gains.

 ### Stay Updated:
-<a href="mailto:stockpicks.lk@gmail.com?subject=Subscription Request">Subscribe</a>
+<a href="mailto:stockpicks.lk@gmail.com?subject=Subscription Request&body=Hi, I'd like to receive email notifications when new stock recommendations are posted.">Subscribe</a>
- to receive email notifications as soon as new stock recommendations are posted (I'm working on this).
+ to receive email notifications as soon as new stock recommendations are posted.